Pragyan-Stank/Digital-Image-Processing/README.md

 # Digital Image Processing (Python)

-This repository contains basic Python programs that demonstrate core digital image processing techniques by manually implementing grayscale conversion, black & white conversion, and color channel removal—**without using OpenCV’s predefined high-level functions** like `cv2.cvtColor()`.
+This repository contains basic Python programs that demonstrate core digital image processing techniques.

 ## 🔍 Objective

-To help understand how fundamental image operations work under the hood by building them from scratch using only basic NumPy operations.
+To help understand how fundamental image operations work under the hood by building them from scratch using only basic operations.

 ---